griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 The Immunotherapy Tumor Board (ITB) reviews all candidates and evaluates them as Accept, Reject, or Review.
 The candidates marked as Accept and Review will be reviewed in this 'Manual Review' section in two separate contexts, pVACview and IGV, to verify that they are good neoantigen candidates.

-During the manual review process, we will primarily use two files: the Annotated Neoantigen Candidates excel sheet which is the classI produced from the ITB review and the Peptides 51mer sheet which we will generate below.
+During the manual review process, we will primarily use two files: the Annotated Neoantigen Candidates Excel sheet, the classI produced from the ITB review, and the Peptides 51mer sheet, which we will generate below.
 The Peptides 51mer sheet is generated in a certain format specified by the peptide manufacturer used for the neoantigen vaccine trials.

-To generate the Peptides 51mer excel sheet there are two steps: (1) generating the protein fasta and (2) generating the manual review files.
+To generate the Peptides 51mer Excel sheet there are two steps: (1) generating the protein fasta and (2) generating the manual review files.

 ## Preparing for ITB Review